Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Discussion and Limitations

-\textbf{Variable-Level Information Inference.} Reviewing the research on function-level semantic representations of binary code, it has made significant progress in tasks such as function name recovery \cite{sha2024llasm, zhang2024enhancing,jin2022symlm,nitin2021direct}, function summary generation \cite{ye2023cp,jin2023binary,shang2024far}, and function vulnerability detection \cite{wang2023binvuldet,luo2023vulhawk}.
-The ByteTR method proposed in this study innovatively constructs variable-level semantic representations beyond the edge of function and applies them to type prediction tasks.
-This fine-grained representation has good generalization and can effectively support several variable-level analysis tasks such as variable type recovery, variable name recovery, and variable semantic summary generation.
+Reviewing the research on function-level semantic representations of binary code, it has made significant progress in tasks such as function name recovery \cite{sha2024llasm, zhang2024enhancing,jin2022symlm,nitin2021direct}, function summary generation \cite{ye2023cp,jin2023binary,shang2024far}, and function vulnerability detection \cite{wang2023binvuldet,luo2023vulhawk}.
+The ByteTR method proposed in this work innovatively performs program slicing constructs more fine-grained variable-level semantic representations that go beyond the edge of function and applies them to type prediction tasks.
+This fine-grained representation has good generalization and can effectively and accurately support several variable-level analysis tasks such as variable type recovery, variable name recovery, and variable semantic summary generation.